Wellington Steel Tube Co. Ltd.

 The Wellington Steel Tube.
-Co.Ltd was a family business mainly based on the borders of West Bromwich and Tipton, Staffordshire, England and which closed in 1969.
+Co.Ltd was a family business mainly based on the borders of West Bromwich and Tipton, Staffordshire, England and which closed in 1971, a year after it was brought into public ownership as part of the British Steel Corporation.
 Owned by the Turner family - who also owned the Upper Arley estate in Worcestershire and created many in-jokes about Wellington there - it employed generations of Black Country people in hot rolled sections and tubes amongst other areas.

-The site was later sold to the British Steel Corporation, Babcock International and other concerns before in 1998 or 1999 being sold to Asda Stores.
+The site was later disposed of, being owned by Babcock International and other concerns, before in 1998 or 1999 being sold to Asda Stores.
 It now holds a superstore and petrol station.
 The site is officially called Wellington Park; and a canal bridge provided by Asda is marked as Wellington Bridge on maps.